-EXAMPLEUsing ISA flexibility
+EXAMPLE Using ISA flexibility

-Graeme had a cash ISA worth £60,000, having invested the maximum £20,000 subscription in early May 2023.
+Graeme had a cash ISA worth £60,000, having invested the maximum £20,000 subscription in early May 2024.
 Seven months later he was in the process of moving home and needed £40,000 cash to complete his purchase.
-He had this amount in a fixed term deposit which was due to mature in March 2024, but he did not want to pay an interest penalty to gain early access.
-Instead he used the flexibility his ISA offers to withdraw the sum he needed in December 2023 and then replenished his ISA with the monies from his maturing deposit before 6 April 2024.
+He had this amount in a fixed term deposit which was due to mature in March 2025, but he did not want to pay an interest penalty to gain early access.
+Instead he used the flexibility his ISA flexibility to withdraw the sum he needed in December 2024 and then replenished his ISA with the monies from his maturing deposit before 6 April 2025.